Air rage: History

 The first case of air rage was recorded in 1947 on a flight from Havana to Miami, when a drunk man assaulted another passenger and a flight attendant.
 Another early documented case involved a flight in Alaska in 1950.

 At the time, applicable jurisdiction was unclear, so offenders often escaped punishment.
 It wasn't until the 1963 Tokyo Convention that laws of the country where the aircraft is registered were agreed to take precedence.

 Air rage events have increased since International Air Transport Association (IATA) started collecting data on disruptive passenger behavior in 2007.
 No definite explanation for that trend has been established; possible explanations include heightened anxiety for one's safety and irritation with invasive security.
 In 2019, the European Union Aviation Safety Agency (EASA) reported a c.
 33% rise in air rage incidents on European flights between 2017 and 2018.
 EASA stated that every three hours, a passenger compromised the safety of a flight within the EU through misconduct, with at least 70% of these incidents involving aggression.
 Moreover, escalating air rage situations that necessitated an emergency landing happened once a month on average.
 A flight attendant representing the Vereniging Nederlands Cabinepersoneel (Dutch Aircrew Association) outlined several possible reasons for the rise: more seats per airplane, more and longer flights lead to more annoyance amongst passengers, and thus more aggression incidents.

 After the start of the COVID-19 pandemic, an uptick in air rage was noted by media outlets and the U.S. Federal Aviation Administration.
-Most incidents involved the mandated use of face masks, scarves or covering under federal law, resulting in attacks on other passengers or airline personnel.
-Dutch airlines KLM and Transavia noticed the same increase in air rage, and in September 2022 established a joint blacklist for banned passengers.
+Most incidents involved the mandated use of face masks, scarves, or covering under federal law, resulting in attacks on other passengers or airline personnel.
+Dutch airlines KLM and Transavia noticed the same increase in air rage, and in September 2022, they established a joint blacklist for banned passengers.